-COR 315 Legal and Ethical Issues in Corrections and Juvenile Justice, (3) A. Prerequisite: COR 201 or departmental approval.
-An overview of legal issues and court decisions related to corrections and juvenile justice.
-An analysis of the various ethical issues surrounding corrections and juvenile justice contexts and practices.
+COR 316 Legal and Ethical Issues in Juvenile Justice.
+(3) A. Prerequisites: COR 100 and 201 or departmental approval.
+An overview of legal issues and court decisions related to juvenile justice.
+An analysis of the various ethical issues surrounding juvenile justice contexts and practices.